 So you just uploaded your song for release to Spotify via DistroKid (or TuneCore, CD Baby, RouteNote, etc).
 Now what?

 How do you get people to discover your music?
 How do you get people to listen to your song?
-What are the most effective ways to promote your music?
+What are the most effective ways to promote your music (especially when you have no money)?
 You’ve sent it to all of your friends and family (shout-out to Mom and Dad for the listen ✌️) but you’re not sure what to do next.

 This is far too common of a situation for independent music artists just like yourself.
 Take a few minutes to browse the /musicmarketing subreddit and you’ll find hundreds of posts just like this one from @jethammerford: